The Boss Baby: Back in Business: Summary

 In season four, rehired and promoted to CEO, Boss Baby plans to gain 100% of the world's love, but begins to face new challenges: an all-new dog operated Puppy Co, who are renting a part of Baby Corp's office while plotting against Boss Baby, TV exotic pet sensations Pyg and Tam, who are trying to push Baby Corp into letting them buy the company headquarters so they can turn it into a studio, and OCB, a consultant baby who wants Boss Baby's job.
-Meanwhile, Tim adjusts as his best friend, Danny Petrosky is moving due to his paranoid father believing the government found him.
+Meanwhile, Tim adjusts as his best friend, Danny Petrosky, is moving due to his paranoid father believing the government found him.
 After suffering crushing defeats, in the end, Boss Baby finally defeats all three enemies.
-Pyg, Tam, and Maria–Maria end up in the jail, OCB and his fan, a previous CEO, end up in a playground, and the puppies end up in a room where they are surrounded by vacuum cleaners.
+Pyg, Tam, and Maria–Maria end up in the jail, but after Maria was released, she ended up dancing at a theater school with Noa, who was even meaner and crueler than her.
+This wasn't shown in the series.
+OCB and his fan, a previous CEO, end up in a playground, and the puppies end up in a room where they are surrounded by vacuum cleaners.
 Boss Baby then retires, and promotes Staci as CEO, and Tim sings his "Bro Jam" with Danny.
 Upon Boss Baby's retirement, he willingly turns himself into a normal baby, as earlier in the season Boss Baby's parents became concerned with his apparent lack of growth.
 This led Tim and Boss Baby to reconcile with the fact that he must move forward and grow up.
-In the end, Tim sheds a tear but promises Boss Baby, Theodore Lindsay Templeton, that he will watch over him.
+In the end, Tim sheds a tear but promises Boss Baby, now Theodore Lindsay Templeton, that he will watch over him.